Neuromyelitis optica spectrum disorder

 Treatment and prognosis

-Treatment of NMO is evolving, with immunosuppression (e.g. anti-CD20 monoclonal antibody rituximab) appearing effective 5.
+Treatment of NMO is evolving, with immunosuppression appearing effective 5.
+Immunosuppressive options may include traditional immunosuppressants (e.g. azathioprine, mycophenolate, etc.) or biologic agents:

 It is important to distinguish NMO from MS as the treatment not only is different but treating a patient with NMO with MS-specific therapies (e.g. beta-interferon or natalizumab) can actually lead to its exacerbation 5.